edmondjonathan02/TSF-GRIP_DS-BA/README.md

 Connect with me on [LinkedIn](https://www.linkedin.com/in/jonathan1382/)

 Completed Tasks:
-* Task 1 - Prediction using Supervised ML
+* Prediction using Supervised ML